Home Biography Music "Hear The Sound" Calendar Bookings Links

 Panelist and judge at the National Guitar Flat-Picking Championship, KS, 1989

-Host, mandolin workshop, Winnepeg Folk Festival, Manitoba, 1986
+Host, mandolin workshop, Winnipeg Folk Festival, Manitoba, 1986

 Winner, first place, Chapel Hill Guitar Flat-Picking Contest, 1984